TERMS & CONDITIONS

-Do I qualify for a Project Springbok Dev Zone stand?
+Do I qualify for a Project Springbok Showcase?

 1. “You” and “themselves” shall refer to an individual or a group.
-Project Springbok at the Dev Zone is a space for independent game developers who produce original games by themselves without any professional game development studio assistance or by any paid professional.
+Project Springbok at Comic Con Africa 2020 Online is a virtual space for game developers who produce original games

 The application processes